link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 s1 -> s2 -> s3 -> s4
 ```

-This strategy ensures a fluid transition between versions because it always retains some instances to serve traffic.
+This strategy ensures a **fluid transition** between versions because it always retains some instances to serve traffic.
-However, **Rolling Update** is generally cheaper than **Blue/Green** because the total number of concurrently available instances is minimized.
+However, it's generally cheaper than **Blue/Green** because the total number of concurrently available instances is minimized.

 There are two primary problems with this approach: